Industry Trends

 AI is generally used for marketing in at least one of these ways:

-- Generative: Tools like ChatGPT can help marketers brainstorm copy, and LLMs offer marketers a way to query datasets in a conversational way.
+• Data work: LLMs offer marketers a way to query datasets in a conversational way, allowing them to incorporate more data into strategy work.
 Data can be presented simply, showing anything from average ad spend to campaign performance by channel.

-- Automation: Marketing automation tools often incorporate AI to make it possible to remove the burden of manual tasks from teams.
+• Automation: Marketing automation tools often incorporate AI to make it possible to remove the burden of manual tasks from teams, such as automating monthly processes or setting up workflows for repetitive tasks.

 Here’s what else to know:

-- 34% of marketers use AI for ad optimization and 33% for chatbots.
+58% of marketers now use AI for content ideation and optimization.

 3. First-Party Data and Privacy-Centric Marketing